PyO3/pyo3/guide/src/type-stub.md

 *This feature is still in active development.
 See [the related issue](https://github.com/PyO3/pyo3/issues/5137).*

+*For documentation on type stubs and how to use them with stable PyO3, refer to [this page](python-typing-hints.md)*

 PyO3 has a work in progress support to generate [type stub files](https://typing.python.org/en/latest/spec/distributing.html#stub-files).

 It works using: